msgpack/msgpack/spec.md

 ### int format family

 Int format family stores an integer in 1, 2, 3, 5, or 9 bytes.
+The integer is represented in two's complement notation.

     positive fixnum stores 7-bit positive integer
     +--------+